 Penalties Violating Louisiana’s New Domestic Abuse Laws

-Rep. John Schroder, R-Covington introduced Bill 501 and addressed the penalties for violating orders of protection.
-Under the new bill, breaking a protection order, even if the act does not concern an act of violence, will result in stiffer penalties.
+Rep. John Schroder, R-Covington, introduced Bill 501 and addressed the penalties for violating orders of protection.
+Under the new bill, breaking a protection order, even if the actions do not involve an act of violence, will result in stiffer penalties.

 In cases where an act of violence did not accompany the breach, the individual would have to pay a fine of up to $500.
 The court could also give them a six-month jail term.
 A second protection order violation could bring a fine of up to $1,000.
 Additionally, the individual could spend anywhere between two weeks to two years in jail.

 Where the offender uses violence in the violation of the order of protection, prison time significantly increases.
 The first offense will carry a term of three months to three years.
 For the second offense, the individual faces imprisonment for one year to five years.